-N Sakthimainthan Tamil Nadu Hand Operated Water Lifting Device An efficient way of pumping water to meet requirements in a cost effective way is always a challenge in rural India.
+N Sakthimainthan Tamil Nadu PART II: INNOVATIONS FOR HIMALAYAS Hand Operated Water Lifting Device An efficient way of pumping water to meet requirements in a cost effective way is always a challenge in rural India.
 Developed from locally available materials, this hand operated water lifting device is simple in design, delivers high discharge and is low cost compared to conventional hand pump, bucket pump, and bicycle operated pumps.
-It costs approximately two thousand rupees.
-This innovation was awarded in NIF's Fourth National Biennial Competition for Grassroots Innovations and Traditional Knowledge Practices in 2007.
-This innovation was also selected for value addition by CMERI, Durgapur under Mechanical Joint Implementation Committee (JIC) of CSIR-NIF.
+The Innovation has been taken up for value addition at CMERI Durgapur (WB) through the NIF-CSIR JIC Fellowship Scheme.

-CREATIVE EASTERN HIMALAYAS Improved Multicrop Thresher Farmers across India require a reliable machine that achieves threshing with minimal grain breakage, clean output for a variety of crops.
+Madanlal Kumawat Rajasthan Improved Multicrop Thresher Farmers across India require a reliable machine that achieves threshing with minimal grain breakage, clean output for a variety of crops.
 The innovator has developed a versatile thresher that can meet these needs.
-The modified farm implement reduces setup time to less than 15 minutes to switch over from one crop to another, and achieves minimal breakage.
+The modified thresher reduces setup time to less than 15 minutes to switch over from one crop to another, and achieves minimal breakage.
 Its latest variant can also handle groundnut apart from threshing other cereals and pulses.
-The innovator has been supported with working capital needs of his enterprise under the Micro Venture Innovation Fund of NIF.
+The innovator has been provided working capital for his enterprise from the Micro Venture Innovation Fund of NIF.
 More than a hundred farmers have bought his thresher.